Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 It is crucial to comprehend that the purpose of this study is not to offer a solution or answer to the problem, as we have seen that this in-depth sound design requires considerable human and technological effort, and that there are many issues concerning artistic identity and gameplay that would hinder this work.

-new ideas or research efforts that could contribute to improvements in the field of accessibility for visually-impaired people in the future.
+The real aim of this study is to create a debate and open up the possibilities for new ideas or research efforts that could contribute to improvements in the field of accessibility for visually-impaired people in the future.

 In conclusion, current research on video game accessibility and the development of a more immersive and accurate sound environment for interactions appear as highly promising factors in ensuring that the visually impaired community feels fully integrated into the gaming community.